apache/shardingsphere/document/en/content/overview/_index.md

 Sharding-Sphere is an open-sourced distributed database middleware solution suite, which is composite by Sharding-JDBC, Sharding-Proxy and Sharding-Sidecar.
 Those 3 projects provide consistent features which include data sharding, read-write splitting, orchestration and B.A.S.E transaction.
 They can suitable for various scenario.

+Sharding-Sphere is a Relational Database Middleware which reuse capacity of original databases (such as: compute, storage), but make best simplicity and efficiency on distribute environment.
+Sharding-Sphere do not want implement a new database.
+It can cooperate with NoSQL and NewSQL.
+NoSQL and NewSQL are good exploration for technology, they are care about what’s going to change.
+There is another theory which is care about what’s not going to change.
+Relational Database still is the biggest percentage of market share, it is difficult to estimate trendy in future.
+So we are focus about how to enhance with Relational Database now.

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)
 [![Gitter](https://badges.gitter.im/Sharding-JDBC/shardingjdbc.svg)](https://gitter.im/Sharding-JDBC/shardingjdbc?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)